 .catch(console.log)

 .
-By the way, this task can be automated, and there's a special function is built into node.js that makes promises from asynchronous functions:
+By the way, you can automate this task.
+There's a function built into node.js that makes promises out of asynchronous functions:

 import util from 'util';